-Source: The data for the EU Member States, Bosnia and Herzegovina, Montenegro and Serbia came from the Eurostat database segment $lfsa\ergaed$ .
-The data for Bavaria and Baden-Württemberg came from the Eurostat database segment $lfst\r\lfe2emprt$ for the age group 20-64 and from the LFSThis abbreviation needs to be defined. microdata for the age sub-groups.
+Source: The data for the EU Member States, Bosnia and Herzegovina, Montenegro and Serbia came from the Eurostat database segment lfsa_ergaed.
+The data for Bavaria and Baden-Württemberg came from the Eurostat database segment lfst_r_lfe2emprt for the age group 20-64 and from the LFS microdata for the age sub-groups.
 The data for the Republic of Moldova and Ukraine came from their national statistical offices.

-Data availability: The data for the German regions Bavaria and Baden-Württemberg were available for the years 2011-2020 for the age group 20-64 and for the years 2011-2019 for the age sub-groups.
-For four regions of Ukraine, the data for the total population (men and women) in all age groups were available for the years 2016 to 2020.
-The data by gender for all age groups were available for the years 2017-2020.
+Data availability: The data for the German regions Bavaria and Baden-Württemberg were available for the years 2011-2021 for the age group 20-64 and for the years 2011-2019 for the age sub-groups.
+For four regions of Ukraine, the data for the total population (men and women) in all age groups were available for the years 2016 to 2021.
+The data by gender for all age groups were available for the years 2017-2021.